J3RN/vim-config/README.md

 Just my personal vim config.
 I use it.

+**WARNING:** Just about everything else on this page is out-of-date. *Please* consider this, and skim `/.vim/common_config/vundle.vim` for plugin list and `.vimrc` for mappings and customizations.

 ## Plugins
 My descriptions below are very basic.
 Please read the projects' pages if you would like to know more about them